iann0036/tf-cfn-provider/docs/providers/azurerm/AutoscaleSetting.md

 ## Properties

+`Name` - (Required) The name of the AutoScale Setting.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the Resource Group in the AutoScale Setting should be created.
 Changing this forces a new resource to be created.

 `Location` - (Required) Specifies the supported Azure location where the AutoScale Setting should exist.
 Changing this forces a new resource to be created.